vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/rootfs_dotnet_verison.md

 ## Query PASW Installed .NET Version

-You can find what version of .NET is installed on your Windows stack by running a powershell script pushed as an application in PCF without needing `cf ssh`.
+You can find what version of .NET is installed on your Windows stack by running a PowerShell script pushed as an application in PCF without needing `cf ssh`.
 Copy the below script to a new file named `dotnetversion.ps1` on your workstation.

 ```PS
 function GetDotNetVersion($k) {